Kusi1975/spkb/docs/Azure/VMs/index.md

 ![Microsoft Azure Storage Explorer](./assets/MASE.png)

+Change Type from "Premium SSD" to "Standard SSD"

 Open in Browser [Azure Portal](https://portal.azure.com)

 - Navigate to the Disk and Create a Virtual Computer on the Disk